 This course allows students who may not have had the opportunities to advance quickly in math, to still receive the benefits of someone who has.

-“As mathematics has become increasingly more coveted,” Wezel said, “the department wishes to afford students different places/times in their math career to advance and master its content.”
+“As mathematics has become increasingly more coveted,” Wetzel said, “the department wishes to afford students different places/times in their math career to advance and master its content.”

 Because Advanced Forensics is a full year course, it will allow students to further analyze forensics techniques.
 For example, instead of just covering hair and fiber within the trace evidence unit, students will learn techniques like paint matching, fracture matching and tool marks that students otherwise would not have time for.
 Whether this course will be offered as an honors or an ECE course is still up for debate.

-“Advanced forensics is for those students who want to pursue [Forensics] at a high level” Rollinson says, “and want to go into this as a possible career pathway.”
+“Advanced forensics is for those students who want to pursue [forensics] at a high level” Rollison says, “and want to go into this as a possible career pathway.”